• What is the mission of Hillel of Metro Detroit?

 In addition, some schools and programs offer special scholarships for Jewish students.
 Contact your school to see if one is available.

-How do I find out more about Judaism?
+• How do I find out more about Judaism?

-I am applying to one of your schools - Can I visit HMD?
+• I am applying to one of your schools - Can I visit HMD?

 We would love to meet with you!
-If you are applying to Wayne State University, our office is room 667 in the Student Center Building, and we are open 9 am – 4:30 pm Monday – Thursday, 9 am – 2:30 pm on Fridays.
-Feel free to drop in, although it is better if you call (313.577.3459) and make an appointment, so we can make sure our program staff is available.
-While we spend time on our other campuses, the hours and locations are flexible, so it is best if you call us to schedule a time to meet.
+If you are applying to Wayne State University, check out our location and office hours listed above.
+Feel free to drop in, although it is better if you call first and schedule an appointment, so we can make sure our program staff is available.
+Our office can be reached at (313) 577-3459.

-My professor is giving an exam on a Jewish holiday - what can I do?
+• My professor is giving an exam on a Jewish holiday - what can I do?

 Each university we serve has a different protocol to address this situation.
 All of them suggest starting with speaking to the professor.
 If that does not help, go to the department chair, Dean, or University Ombudsman.
 But you don’t need to do this without our support.
 Contact the HMD staff and we will assist you.